rubyana-lyon/poppad/README.md

 # PopPad
 ## Capture, organize, and share notes from anywhere.
 Your best ideas are always with you and always in sync.

-Poppad allows users to quickly save websites, designs, and inspiration to one visual dashboard.
+PopPad allows users to quickly save websites, designs, and inspiration to one visual dashboard.

 ![Screenshot](dashboard.png)